Bendigo Botanic Gardens (White Hills)

 Review:

-A lovely location with a range of interesting elements including the large Arch of Triumph entrance, labyrinth, lavender garden, collection of interesting trees and bushes (many of them labelled), aviary (not open on the weekend) and a billabong.
+A fantastic location with a large range of interesting elements.
+The Heritage area has a large Arch of Triumph entrance, labyrinth, lavender garden, collection of interesting trees and bushes (many of them labelled), billabong.

 There is a lovely Play Space with an Alice in Wonderland theme which includes a small water play area with a hand pump.

-There are information boards scattered about and toilets, large Pavilion, water tap, BBQ and picnic tables.
+There are information boards scattered about, cafe beside a pond, toilets, large pavilion, water tap, BBQs and picnic tables.

 The Gardens have gates which are locked outside the opening times.
 Bikes are allowed but please ride slowly.